sentclose/sentc-docs/docs/guide/light/README.md

 ## Quick start

-To use the light sdk you also need a public and secret app token.
+To use the light sdk, you also need a public and secret app token.
-The same token and app can be used for both, end-to-end encryption sdk and light sdk.
+The same token and app can be used for both end-to-end encryption sdk and light sdk.

 1. Got to [https://api.sentc.com/dashboard/register](https://api.sentc.com/dashboard/register) and create an account.
 You will be redirected to the account dashboard.
 2. Verify the email.
 We email you to make sure that your email address belongs to you.